View Document

 (12) Program codes consist of five alphanumeric characters and are usually a sequential number following a one-letter or two-letter prefix convention (see Appendix 1).

-(13) New program codes are assigned numbers sequentially based on the order the completed forms are received by Course and Program Administration.
+(13) New program codes are assigned numbers sequentially based on the order the completed forms are received by Academic Governance.

 (14) Administrative programs (codes commencing with EX, SA and XI) are exempt from the requirement to include numbers in their program code.
 Master by Research and PhD programs may be numbered based on their relationship to one another.
 For example, MR234 and DR234 are the Master by Research and PhD in Laboratory Clinical Science programs.